Rapper's Delight: Legacy

-New York Times columnist Charles M. Blow recalled his memories of the song, hearing it in the rural South: "It sounded revolutionary, even when I was a child, or perhaps especially when I was a child.
+The New York Times columnist Charles M. Blow recalled his memories of the song, hearing it in the rural South: "It sounded revolutionary, even when I was a child, or perhaps especially when I was a child.
 And it was.
 It was fierce and fun, simultaneously foreign and familiar."
 He added:

 Listen to "Rapper's Delight", and you hear a lightweight, joyous anthem.
 But it is a rough-hewn joy, miraculously born out of the struggle and pain of the Black experience.
 Struggle and pain are often a kiln for creativity, and that has meant that much of American culture is born of the story of Black American life.

+The song was remade by rap supergroup Def Squad as "Def Squad Delite", on their 1998 album El Niño.

-The song appears on the soundtrack of several video games.
-The long single version appears in Tony Hawk's Underground 2, while the full version (albeit censored) appears in MLB 2K10.
-It also appears in Forza Horizon 4, on one of the game's radio stations.
+It also appears on the soundtrack of several video games.
+The song is included in Thrasher Presents: Skate and Destroy, the long single version is featured in Tony Hawk's Underground 2, while the full version (albeit censored) appears in MLB 2K10.
+It also appears in Forza Horizon 4 on one of the game's radio stations.
 A cover of the song is on the track list for Just Dance 2024 Edition.

-The chorus of the 2002 international hit "The Ketchup Song (Aserejé)" by Las Ketchup is a Spanish gibberish version of Wonder Mike's part in "Rapper's Delight".
+The chorus of the 2002 international hit "The Ketchup Song (Aserejé)" by Las Ketchup from their album Hijas del Tomate is a Spanish gibberish version of Wonder Mike's part in "Rapper's Delight".